Autotrace-au/FleetSync-MyGeotab-AddIn/USER-GUIDE-BOOKING.md

    **✅ Auto-Accepted (No Approval Required)**
    - You'll receive an email: "Accepted: [Your Booking]"
+   - The email will contain a prominent confirmation message
    - The equipment is now booked for you
-   - It will appear in your calendar
+   - It will appear in your calendar with "Accepted" status

    **⏳ Pending Approval (Approval Required)**
    - You'll receive an email: "Tentative: [Your Booking]"
    - A fleet manager or approver needs to approve your request
    - You'll get another email once approved or declined

+   **❌ Declined (Not Available)**
+   - You'll receive an email: "Declined: [Your Booking]"
+   - **IMPORTANT:** The booking will stay in your calendar but you do NOT have the equipment
+   - **You MUST delete the calendar entry manually** to avoid confusion
+   - Book a different time or different equipment

 ---